andreycizov/python-epaxos/docs/future.md

 What are we trying to solve?

 Issues:
- - `q(a)` How do we know that all of the instances that appear before the checkpoint have been executed, and that none of the instances that appear after the checkpoint have not been executed before it?

 Issues:
  - `q(a)` A command `C` is being proposed with `TS=A`, and it's chosen path is the fast path for members `a,b,c`, therefore it's directly committed.